-A small town with a lot of charisma.
+This small town has a lot of charisma.
 The wide beach with matching blue sea gives you an instant chill vibe.
 You'll find amazing singing sand on the beach, when you walk through the sand you'll hear a squeaking sound like walking in snow.
 Really weird.

 There is not a lot to do in town for it's very very VERY low season.
-The number of tourists can be counted on both hands.
-There are some great tours you can book at one of the many dive shops, like a snorkel trip and swimming with whalesharks.
+The number of tourists here can be counted on one hand.
+There are some great tours you can book at one of the many dive shops, besides great diving you can also do a snorkel trip or go swimming with whalesharks.
 They cost about € 40.00 pp for a whole day including lunch and when you book for two persons you get a little discount.

-The weather was not up to any good so unfortunately we couldn't book a boattrip.
+There weren’t enough people to book a boattrip and the weather wasn’t up to any good either so unfortunately we couldn't book a boattrip.

-We stayed at Casa Barry in a nice straw casita with an enormous bed, a bathroom and a patio.
-The place looks good and unfortunately we were the only guests so it was slightly boring.
-It's a place with potential, there is an overpriced restaurant which was not that great and a big deck that could use some decoration.
-The sea view is amazing and the restaurant staff is very kind.
-The thing we didn't like is that the new owner and the manager ignored our presence completely.
-Not even a hello... they were too busy enjoying their own life instead of noticing our birthday garland by the casita and me telling them it was Jos his birthday.
-Missed opportunity I'd say, I would have given us an upgrade to at least fill up one of the other cabins ;-)
+We stay at Casa Barry in a nice straw casita with an enormous bed, a bathroom and a patio.
+The place looks good and unfortunately we are the only guests so it’s slightly boring.
+It's a place with potential, there is an overpriced restaurant which is not that great and a big deck that could use some decoration.
+The beach and sea view is amazing and the restaurant staff is very kind.
+The thing we absolutely dislike is that the owner and the manager ignores our presence completely.
+Not even a hello... they appear to be too busy enjoying their own life instead of noticing Jos his birthday garland by the casita and me telling them it is Jos his birthday.
+Missed opportunity I'd say, I would have given us an upgrade to at least fill up one of the other more luxurious cottages ;-)